We can help you determine when the fish are biting and the best days to fish!

 When the water is still or slightly rippled, rather than during a wind.

 How to Fish Without Fail (According to Almanac Readers)

 It should come as no surprise that many Almanac readers love to fish.
 Here are some of the best tips from experts:

 “The best way to fish in South Texas with chicken liver is to let it sit a while in the good Texas sun, then sprinkle a little garlic powder and a little chili powder on it.
 This combination makes the liver pasty, and it will stay on your triple or single hook with little to no problem.
 I do offer a warning that pow you will feel on your line is going to be one big Texas-size catfish, so get ready and have some good Texas fishing fun.” –Ramiro Vela

 “A really good bait I have found is hot dogs with chicken meat.
-Cut them in desired pieces and set in the sun to ‘dry up’.
+Cut them into desired pieces and set in the sun to ‘dry up’.
 When they are ‘dried’, they will stay on the hook better.
 You can put them in a bag in the freezer to keep.
 Brim and catfish will bite this bait.” –Jean Cannon

 “The best catfish bait are catalpa worms.
 You can put what you don’t use in the freezer with a few catalpa tree leaves.
 When you are ready to fish again, take them out and they come back to life.
 Start reeling in the big cats.” –Joey Brown